William Devin Howell: Nilsa Arizmendi

 On July 31, 2003, a woman told police that her sister, 33-year-old Nilsa Arizmendi, had not been heard from for 7 days.
 Arizmendi's boyfriend, a convicted drug dealer, was immediately a suspect in her disappearance but was ultimately cleared after passing a polygraph test.
 The sister told police that Arizmendi was a heroin user and sex worker who was living in a motel in Wethersfield along with her boyfriend.
 He told investigators that he and Arizmendi had allowed Howell to stay overnight in their room and that he last saw Arizmendi at 2:30 .a.m on July 25, 2003, when she got into Howell's van.
 Arizmendi's body was found on April 28, 2015, along with the bodies of three other women.

 Marilyn Gonzalez

 Marilyn Gonzalez, a 26-year-old woman and the mother of two children, went missing in 2003 after she left her home in Waterbury.
-Her body was found behind the WestFarms shopping mall in Farmington, Connecticut on April 28, 2015.
+Her body was found behind the shopping plaza in New Britain, Connecticut on April 28, 2015.